5 Things New Moms Never Talk About

 3. Modesty is a thing of the past

 I was hesitant to nurse in public with my first baby, Ryan, in the beginning...but then I realized he needs to eat and who cares what anyone has to say about that?!
 Now, with Max, I nurse him whenever he is hungry, no hesitation.
 After you expose yourself to a room full of doctors and nurses during labor and delivery, having to then figure out how to discreetly feed your new baby while in public just becomes a nuisance more than anything.
 There's only one rule: baby's needs come first!

 4. Friendships will change

 It can be hard to maintain relationships with friends who don’t have kids.
 It can also be hard to maintain friendships with fellow mamas who aren’t like-minded in parenting style.
 With all of the changes that come with becoming a mama, finding your tribe is so important.
-It’s one of the reasons I started the Happy Mom Tribe, because sometimes you just need a community of like-minded mamas to talk to on your journey.
+It’s one of the reasons I started the Happy Moms community, because sometimes you just need a community of like-minded mamas to talk to on your journey.

 And friendships continue to change as your child gets older.
 Now, with Ryan and Leo in preschool, they've formed friendships and have opinions on who they want to hang with, so I've made friends with their friends' moms and it's been a whole new set of mamas added to my circle.